udaan-iitt/editions/2024_Spring/free-bird.md

 title: Free Bird
 category: Poetry
 date: 2024-03-23T05:01:54.369Z
-desc: This poem, written during the pandemic, deeply expresses how many people felt trapped and wanted to be free, contrasting their wish to go out and explore with the fact that they had to stay indoors.
+desc: This poem, written during the pandemic, expresses how many people felt trapped and wanted to be free, contrasting their wish to go out and explore with the fact that they had to stay indoors.
 thumbnail: images/ch.jpg
 authors: Sneha M S
 starred: false